HashDash Logo

 What We Learned: CBGA

-• Nicknamed the Mothership Cannabinoid, CBGA, or Cannabigerolic Acid, is another minor cannabinoid with significant potential for medical applications.
+• Nicknamed the mother cannabinoid, CBGA, or cannabigerolic acid, is a rare cannabinoid with significant potential for medical applications.

-• Like CBD, CBGA is seemingly non-psychoactive and likely does not get you high.
+• Like CBG, CBGA is non-impairing and does not get you high.

-• During the growth cycle, CBGA is produced in cannabis trichomes and helps the plant maximize energy to grow healthy flowers.
+• During the growth cycle, CBGA is produced early in the life cycle, in cannabis trichomes, and helps the plant maximize energy to grow healthy flowers.

-• CBGA converts into a chain reaction of THCA, CBDA, and CBCA.
+• CBGA converts into major cannabinoids via a chain reaction of THCA, CBDA, and CBCA.

-• However, some studies provide some hints about this compound’s potential healing properties in treating heart disease, metabolic disorders, and some cancers.
+• Some studies provide some hints about this compound’s potential therapeutic properties in treating inflammation, neurological disorders, heart disease, metabolic disorders, skin diseases, COVID-19, and some cancers.

 Test your knowledge, track your progress and earn your badge.